Timhongphuc/Freeplay/README.md

 - Drop shapes
 - Add text to the canvas with drag and drop
 - Clear whiteboard feature
+- Size customization of the droppable text

 ## Coming soon...

-- Features for size and color customization
+- Features for color customization of the Shapes and Text
 - Import/Export feature
 - Drop Pictures onto the canvas
 - UI/UX Improvements